 Programs and Community Activities

-Every four years, the Health Department, Healthy Alamance, and other community agencies work together to complete a comprehensive community health assessment.
+At least every four years, the Health Department, Healthy Alamance, and other community agencies work together to complete a comprehensive community health assessment.
 This document provides information about the health of Alamance County and about our community’s capacity to improve the lives of our residents.
 Information about population, employment, education, teen pregnancy rate, death rate, injury rate, crime rate, disease rate, and many other important quality of life factors are included in this report.

 Healthy Alamance is the local Healthy Carolinians partnership in Alamance County.
 In 1997, over 150 Alamance County citizens came together to talk about health issues specific to our area.
 These leaders knew that in order to progress toward improved physical fitness and well-being, individuals would have to take responsibility for their own health.
 This could happen only when communities were allowed to choose the issues that were important to them.
 It was from this process that Healthy Alamance was born.
 Healthy Alamance is a partnership between Alamance Regional Medical Center, the Alamance County Health Department, Alamance-Caswell Local Management Entity (LME), and the Alamance County Department of Social Services.